Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Which neighborhoods have the fastest rising property prices in Cambridge as of 2026?

-As of early 2026, the three Cambridge neighborhoods with the strongest price momentum are Trumpington, Romsey, and Chesterton, all benefiting from excellent transport links and proximity to major employers.
+As of 2026, the three Cambridge neighborhoods with the strongest price momentum are likely Trumpington, Queen Edith’s, and Cherry Hinton, because they sit close to jobs, transport upgrades, and still slightly better affordability.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Cambridge.